Check in, check out and auto saving

 Check in your changes so that others can see them or check out the item themselves.
 Newly created items are also not visible to other users before it's checked in the first time.

-Go to Open in the main menu or to the Explore window, right-click (or long-tap) the item, and then choose Check In.
+Like when checking out, you can also check in later without the file open: go to Open in the main menu or to the Explore window, right-click (or long-tap) the item, and then choose Check In.

-Each time an item is checked in a new entry is recorded in the item's revision history and a new version of the item is created.
+Each time an item is checked in a new entry is recorded in the item's revision history (with your comment) and a new version of the item is created.
 You can restore a previous version of an item from the Revision History dialog.
 For more information, see the File and folder properties article.